 With Office Protect, you can gracefully slip security into the conversation as part of your core Office 365 offering.
 And while it’s relevant to any organization, Office Protect is particularly designed for users who do not have any compliance or regulatory requirements and who are looking for affordable security options.

-Office Protect is designed to enable MSPs to provide maximum security to Office 365 users.
+Office Protect is designed to enable MSPs to provide maximum security to Microsoft 365 users.
 Its interactive, user-friendly interface lets you add tenants while also overseeing activities within the client’s account.

 However, an important point worth noting is that while Office Protect can actually implement some settings when configured—such as blocking emails that that have potentially harmful file extensions in their attachments—this is not its main function.
 Rather, Office Protect is designed first and foremost to provide a comprehensive history of security-related events and monitor all such events to notify MSPs of anything that’s worth investigating.